 As seen in the suggested course sequence below, CS722 is the expected entry point for the program.
-Students with limited background, but beyond that covered in the preparatory courses, may wish to start with CS700 the summer before taking CS722.
 Students interested in the networking track should interchange CS712 and CS730.
 Students interested in taking only one course per semester complete the four courses of the first year in their first two years.
-An interactive webpage (www.loyola.edu/computerscience/graduate/index.html), which shows the expected offerings of the required and elective courses, is available to help students plan a course of study.
+An interactive webpage (www.cs.loyola.edu/grad-course-guide/index.html), which shows the expected offerings of the required and elective courses, is available to help students plan their course of study.